Retrotransposon: Human L1

 LINE-1 (L1) retrotransposons make up a significant portion of the human genome, with an estimated 500,000 copies per genome.
 Genes encoding for human LINE1 usually have their transcription inhibited by methyl groups binding to its DNA carried out by PIWI proteins and enzymes DNA methyltransferases.
 L1 retrotransposition can disrupt the nature of genes transcribed by pasting themselves inside or near genes which could in turn lead to human disease.
 LINE1s can only retrotranspose in some cases to form different chromosome structures contributing to differences in genetics between individuals.
 There is an estimate of 80–100 active L1s in the reference genome of the Human Genome Project, and an even smaller number of L1s within those active L1s retrotranspose often.
 L1 insertions have been associated with tumorigenesis by activating cancer-related genes oncogenes and diminishing tumor suppressor genes.

 Each human LINE1 contains two regions from which gene products can be encoded.
 The first coding region contains a leucine zipper protein involved in protein-protein interactions and a protein that binds to the terminus of nucleic acids.
 The second coding region has a purine/pyrimidine nuclease, reverse transcriptase and protein rich in amino acids cysteines and histidines.
 The end of the human LINE1, as with other retrotransposons is adenine-rich.

+Human L1 actively retrotransposes in the human genome.
+A recent study identified 1,708 somatic L1 retrotransposition events, especially in colorectal epithelial cells.
+These events occur from early embryogenesis and retrotransposition rate is substantially increased during colorectal tumourigenesis.